 Students will learn about the culture of the islands as they learn to play traditional Hawaiian games with CultureALL Ambassador Tavita Taueetia.

-In this workshops, hawaiian/Samoan Tavita Taueetia – will teach the students to play a safe, lively version of these games, which young people in the islands still play today.
+In this workshop, Hawaiian/Samoan Tavita Taueetia, will teach the students to play a safe, lively version of these games, which young people in the islands still play today.
 The beauty of the games is that they can be played almost anywhere, with whatever you have handy – you don’t need fancy sports equipment or technology.
-Games can be played in the gym, or outside in the grass, if weather permits.
+Games can be played in the gym or outside in the grass if weather permits.

 |Subject(s)||Physical Education, Social Studies|